plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 | `sankey.link.sort` | `'auto'` | Preserves the order in which links are given in `link.source` / `link.target`, disabling the layout's per-node link ordering. |

 Defaults reproduce v3 behavior, so no code change is needed on upgrade.
-Use `'input'` when you want a stable, deterministic ordering across renders — animation, side-by-side comparisons, or figures where the input order carries semantic meaning that the layout would otherwise obscure.
+Use `'input'` when you want a stable, deterministic ordering across renders: animation, side-by-side comparisons, or figures where the input order carries semantic meaning that the layout would otherwise obscure.